Ahmed Ibrahim Khalaf: Emirates Club

-Emirates Club, another side in the U.A.E., activated that clause and Ahmed moved back to the U.A.E. to spend the 2016/17 season with Emirates.
+Emirates Club, another side in the U.A.E., activated that clause and Ahmed moved back to the U.A.E. to spend the 2016–17 season with Emirates.
 He signed for them on 27 September 2016 and made 11 appearances, scoring one goal.
 The team finished in 11th place, avoiding relegation by one point.
 The player was free to move after the season, since his contract ran out.

 El Ettifaq

 on 27 June 2017, Ahmed signed a one-year contract with an option to extend.
 He made his debut against Al Ahli in the first round of 2017–18 Saudi Professional League on August 11, he provided an assist in the 2–1 win.

 International career

-Iraq National Team
+Senior

 Ahmed is an established international for Iraq having already played nearly 65 matches for the national team before his 25th birthday.
 He is on track to become one of Iraq's most capped players and is a very important figure for the national team, being the first choice centre back.
 On November 11, 2010, Ahmed made his debut against India.
 Iraq won that match 2–0.
 He was brought into the squad at the last minute by coach Wolfgang Sidka replacing the injured Hussein Abdul Wahid and remained with the side ever since.
 On March 28, 2015, on his 50th cap, Ahmed scored his first goal for his country heading in from a corner by Yaser Kasim in a friendly match against DR Congo in the UAE.
 On March 28, 2017, in a World Cup qualifier against Saudi Arabia, Ahmed produced a world class goal line clearance which kept Iraq in the game.
 The clearance gained a lot of attention online.